History of the classical guitar

-The evolution of classical guitars began with the influences of the vihuela and gittern in the sixteenth century and ended with the modern classical guitar in the mid nineteenth century.
+The evolution of classical guitars began with the influences of the gittern and vihuela in the 16th century and ended with the modern classical guitar in the mid-19th century.

 Precursors to the classic guitar

 Renaissance stringed instruments

 While the precise lineage of the instrument is still unclear, historians believe that the guitar is the descendant of the Greek kithara, gittern, lyre, European and Middle Eastern lutes, and the Spanish vihuela.
 The poem The Book of Good Love [circa 1330] describes two early instruments, guitarra morisca and guitarra latina.